arexio/factorial-go/examples/server/README.md

 go run *.go
 ```

-Then open your browser and navigate to http://localhost:3000, you should see the factorial button, if you click it the OAuth2 handling process will start.
+Then open your browser and navigate to http://localhost:3000, you should see the Factorial button, if you click it the OAuth2 handling process will start.